-"... a doctor cannot reasonably be expected to provide care which is unavailable or impracticable due to the scarcity of resources."
+A court in Ontario, for example, has stated that "…a doctor cannot reasonably be expected to provide care which is unavailable or impracticable due to the scarcity of resources."1

-Nonetheless, a physician is expected, within those resource constraints, to do the best he or she can for patients and to act reasonably in such circumstances.
+Nevertheless, a physician is expected, within those resource constraints, to do the best he or she can for patients, and to act reasonably in such circumstances.

-Cost containment vs. lack of resources: an important difference
+Cost containment or lack of resources: an important difference

 Ethical and professional duties

-Physicians should also be aware they have certain ethical and professional duties to their patients.
-The Canadian Medical Association's (CMA) Code of Ethics underscores the fine line physicians have been asked to walk on this issue.
-The Code asks physicians to "consider first the well-being of the patient" but it also asks them to "use health-care resources prudently."
-The Québec Code of Ethics also instructs a physician to "be judicious in his use of the resources dedicated to health care," while at the same time emphasizing that a "physician's paramount duty is to protect and promote the well-being of the persons he attends to..."
-These parallel obligations can sometimes be difficult to reconcile, and this is an ongoing and obvious source of frustration for physicians.
+A further consideration in dealing with the complexities posed by scarce resources is physicians’ ethical and professional duties to their patients.
+The Canadian Medical Association's (CMA) Code of Ethics underscores the fine line physicians walk on this issue.
+The Code asks physicians to "consider first the well-being of the patient" but it also asks them to "use healthcare resources prudently."3 The Québec Code of Ethics instructs a physician to "be judicious in his [her] use of the resources dedicated to healthcare," while at the same time emphasizing that a "physician's paramount duty is to protect and promote the well-being of the persons he [she] attends to...."4 These parallel obligations can sometimes be difficult to reconcile, and this is an ongoing and obvious source of frustration for physicians.

-Physicians should know hospitals have their own duty of care toward patients.
-Canadian Courts have confirmed a hospital has a responsibility to provide a "safe system" for patients.
-Some cases have also held that physicians are entitled to rely upon hospitals to have assigned competent health-care providers to work with them.
-A hospital must also ensure systems are in place to coordinate personnel, facilities, equipment and records so the patient receives reasonable care.
+Hospitals, for their part, have their own duty of care toward patients.
+Canadian courts have confirmed a hospital has a responsibility to provide a "safe system" for patients.5 A hospital must, for instance, ensure systems are in place to coordinate personnel, facilities, equipment, and records so patients receive reasonable care.

 The bottom line

-Courts will not evaluate your decisions against a standard of perfection.
-Rather, your decisions will be evaluated in light of what a reasonable and prudent physician like you would have decided in similar circumstances.
+- The courts will not evaluate your decisions against a standard of perfection.
+Rather, your decisions will be evaluated in light of what a reasonable physician of similar training and experience would have done in similar circumstances.

-Communicate with patients when there are difficulties in accessing limited resources.
-Advise patients of the steps being taken to secure these resources and, if any available alternatives are known, tell patients about them.
+- Inform patients when there are difficulties in accessing limited resources, and the steps you are taking to secure these resources.
+If alternatives are known and available, advise patients about them.